 Anderson’s Early Career

 Marian Anderson was born around 1897 and grew up in South Philadelphia.
 She was fortunate to live in a neighborhood that, while not wealthy, was culturally diverse and intellectually rich.
-She sang for various community groups, like the People’s Choral Society, where her prodigious talents were recognized and supported not only by the community, but by visiting artists, who mentored and encouraged her.
+She sang for various community groups, like the People’s Choral Society, where her prodigious talents were recognized and supported not only by the community but by visiting artists who mentored and encouraged her.
 After graduating high school, Anderson applied to an all-white Philadelphia music academy but was turned away after being told, “We don’t take colored.”
-So she studied with a private tutor, and in 1925 won a singing contest that earned her a performance with the New York Philharmonic.
+In response, she studied with a private tutor, and in 1925 won a singing contest that earned her a performance with the New York Philharmonic.

 The Search for a Venue in Segregated Washington, DC